SilenceVosh/silencevosh.github.io/_posts/2021-01-16-Workflowsittingdowntowork.md

 ---
 layout: post
-title:  "What I learned about productivity in 2020: Workflow, sitting down to work"
+title:  "What I learned about productivity in 2020: Workflow, starting a session"
 date:   2021-01-16
 category:
 tags: humanlearnings